brunoruviaro/Wherever-We-Are/README.md

 cd Music/SuperCollider/Wherever-We-Are/
 sclang Wherever_We_Are_PLAYER.scd
 ```
-The advantage of starting up the program via terminal (as opposed to actually opening the file) is that you avoid accidentally introducing a typo into the code, which might cause errors and inevitable panic just before a performance.
+The advantage of starting up the program via terminal (as opposed to actually opening the file in the SuperCollider IDE) is that you avoid accidentally introducing a typo into the code, which might cause errors and inevitable panic just before a performance.

 ### How to play

-* Typing players 1-6 take care of typing actual excerpts of text.
+* Players 1-6 take care of typing actual excerpts of text.
 The letters will show up on the projection screen in the specific sequence forming Cage's quote.
 Each player has a unique segment of the text assigned to them: the assigned segment is conveniently used as the title of their individual typing window.
-* Typing player 7 is free to type any text.
+* Player 7 is free to type any text.
 These letters will show up on the projection screen in yellow, in random order.
-* Projection player simply changes the fade time of the letters at specific points in the piece (acting as a kind of conductor).
+* Player 8 (projection player) simply changes the fade time of the letters at specific points in the piece (and may act as conductor as well).

 #### Sparse beginning
 * Players 1-6 start typing their fragment of the quote, slowly.
 They should simply type that sequence of characters in order.
 If they make a mistake, a different sound is played.
 Spaces, commas, and periods are also valid characters that need to be typed in the correct sequence.
 * Player 7 also starts typing slowly, being generally sparser than players 1-6.
-* Projection player simply sets fade time to a number around 10 or 15 seconds.
+* Player 8 simply sets fade time to a number around 10 or 15 seconds.

 #### Progression towards revealing the full text